anas-aljanaby/Stroke-Rate-Prediction/readme.md

 3. Run the Python script.
 You can do this in a Python environment or Jupyter notebook.
 The script will load the data, preprocess it, perform exploratory data analysis, and then apply and evaluate several machine learning models.

-Please note that this project requires a Python 3.7 (or later) environment with the aforementioned packages installed.
-You can install any missing packages using pip: